andresromerodev/portfolio/pages/posts/my-journey-to-a-static-site.md

 };
 ```

-I won't go into too much detail about the frontend, as it was a relatively simple React app with some customized Bootstrap components.
+I won't go into too much detail about the frontend, as it was a relatively simple React app with some customized components.
 It utilized data fetching to display information from the backend, and one of the more interesting features was a custom table with built-in pagination that I created to list my GitHub projects.

 Initially, I deployed the website using Docker on a Raspberry Pi 4 in my home.
 However, I eventually moved to Heroku until they discontinued their free tier services, which prompted me to switch everything over to Render (which was a bit of a hassle).

 Despite all of the great features and effort put into the project, I ultimately decided to discontinue it.
 Maintaining the website was too much overhead, and adding new features - such as a blog (which I never got around to) - would require spinning up a new service, connecting it to the frontend, and building custom components to display the data.
 With my limited time and resources, I realized it was time to say goodbye to this project that had started as a fun experiment.

-By the way, you can still visit [my old website](https://web-portfolio-frontend.onrender.com/) the code for the project can be found on Github: [Backend](https://github.com/andresromeroh/legacy-web-portfolio-node) / [Frontend](https://github.com/andresromeroh/legacy-web-portfolio-react).
+By the way, you can find the code for my old website on Github: [Backend](https://github.com/andresromeroh/legacy-web-portfolio-node) and [Frontend](https://github.com/andresromeroh/legacy-web-portfolio-react).

-## My New Static Site
+## Using NextJS to Build My New Static Site

-After some consideration, I realized that what I really wanted was a simple website that would allow me to focus on content creation, rather than spending countless hours on engineering a web application to showcase my skills.
-After all, I had already shipped several different projects and demonstrated my abilities.
+After some consideration, I realized that what I really wanted was a simple website that would allow me to focus on content creation, rather than spending countless hours on engineering a web application.
 At this point, I simply wanted to share my experiences, and for that, a static site was the perfect solution.

 I knew that NextJS would be my best bet, given its capabilities as a full-stack meta framework and its powerful static site generation features.
 Luckily, I found a template that I could build upon, so I started by clearing out the existing content, deploying it to the Vercel cloud (which was incredibly easy), redirecting my domain names, and adding a few of my own pages.
 Best of all, it came with a built-in blog, which is how you're reading my first post right now!
 Whenever I have something new to share, I can simply write it up, submit it to the repository, and it becomes available immediately.
 How cool is that?